 All screens need a curfew because they all emit blue light.
 Blue light exposure may increase the risk of macular degeneration, contributes to digital eye strain, headaches, and fatigue.
 Blue light interrupts sleep schedules by throwing off circadian rhythm, and it affects our levels of melatonin and REM.
 If screens are absolutely necessary, add a blue light filter, dim the brightness or use blue light glasses.

 Social media like Facebook, Instagram, TikTok, and Twitter all use algorithms to show you targeted content.
-If you start seeing a lot of negative things on your feed, start “liking” more positive and happy things, and watch how fast it changes.
+If you start seeing a lot of negative things on your feed, start “liking” more educational, positive and happy things, and watch how fast it changes.

 Seek out positivity, connection, and learning.
 Find pages and groups about what interests you, where you can make like-minded friends.
 Fill your feed with things that will add value to your life.
 I find pages that give me healthy affirmations so that when I am mindlessly scrolling, I am including affirmations that help bring me back to the present.
 Consciously start choosing and creating spaces that benefit you.